jpalardy/vim-slime/README.md

 ## Vim Style Mappings

-To send text vim-style mappings, such as `slime operator+motion` or `slime operator+text object` see the appropriate [section of the advanced configuration documentation](assets/doc/advanced.md#vim-style-mappings).
+To send text using vim-style mappings, such as `slime operator+motion` or `slime operator+text object` see the appropriate [section of the advanced configuration documentation](assets/doc/advanced.md#vim-style-mappings).

 Config prompt
 --------------